-$\mathbf{SM}$ 6633 Sport Consumer Behavior (3)
+SM 6633 Sport Consumer Behavior (3)

-This course examines the sport consumer as a decision maker by reviewing their social, cultural, and psychological influences on purchasing decisionmaking processes.
-Also, this course allows for students to gain an in depth review of such influences emphasizing their implications for marketing strate-
+This course examines the sport consumer as a decision maker by reviewing their social, cultural, and psychological influences on purchasing decision-making processes.
+Also, this course allows for students to gain an in depth review of such influences emphasizing their implications for marketing strategies.

-SM6639 Sport Communication (3)
+SM 6639 Sport Communication (3)